hbctraining/main/README.md

 These **free, hands-on workshops** are available to all Harvard affiliates and cover a variety of bioinformatics topics & related skills.
 These workshops do not require a registration, and seating in the workshops is available on a first-come-first-served basis depending on the size of the room.

+Additional topics and associated training materials can be [accessed here](https://hbctraining.github.io/Training-modules/).

 ### Series theme for Fall 2019: Setting up for a successful bulk RNA-seq project

 ### Schedule for Fall 2019 (no pre-requisites):